Harrisburg Senators: The Senators

-Like the original Senators, success was quick, winning the Eastern League championship in its very first season.
+Like the original Senators, success was quick, winning the Eastern League championship in its first season.
 In 1991, affiliation shifted from the Pittsburgh Pirates to the Montreal Expos, an affiliation continuing through that team's move to Washington, D.C., where they continued as the Washington Nationals.
 The first several years of affiliation with Montreal brought consecutive championships from 1996 to 1998.
 In 1999, the Senators played the Norwich Navigators for a shot at their record-setting fourth consecutive Eastern League championship.
 In the bottom of the ninth inning of game 5, the Senators trailed by 3 runs, but with 2 outs, the bases loaded, and a full count Milton Bradley hit a walk-off grand slam to right center field to win the fourth-straight championship for the Senators, an Eastern League first.
 In 2003, Sueng Song pitched the first no-hitter in modern Senators history.

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Senators were organized into the Double-A Northeast.
+In 2022, the Double-A Northeast became known as the Eastern League, the name historically used by the regional circuit prior to the 2021 reorganization.

 Uniforms and logo

 The official colors of the Harrisburg Senators are red, navy blue, metallic gold, and white.
 The home and away uniforms resemble those of the Washington Nationals, with a red cap for home games and navy blue for away.
 Both caps include the "H" and streaking baseball logo, with the "H" in the same script as the Nationals' pretzel-shaped "W." The white home jerseys include red and navy blue trim around the collar and sleeves with the "Senators" wordmark in red with metallic gold bevels and navy blue outline.
-The grey away jersey has navy blue and red trim around the collar and sleeves, with the "Harrisburg" wordmark in navy blue with metallic gold bevels and red outline.
-Both wordmarks are identical to the Nationals brand.
+The grey away jersey has navy blue and red trim around the collar and sleeves, with the "Harrisburg" word mark in navy blue with metallic gold bevels and red outline.
+Both word marks are identical to the Nationals brand.

-In 2007, the Senators added a unique logo to their brand, incorporating the prevalent and much reviled mayfly into the "H." Because of FNB Field's location on City Island in the Susquehanna River, thousands of mayflies are attracted to the ballpark's bright lights and die.
-The dead mayflies fall onto the fans below, obscuring their view.
+In 2007, the Senators added a unique logo to their brand, incorporating the prevalent and much reviled mayfly into the "H." Because of FNB Field's location on City Island in the Susquehanna River, thousands of mayflies are attracted to the ballpark's bright lights, obscuring their view.